timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 [6 Easy on Eyes](./6-9-system-easy-on-eyes%20.pdf)

-it can fit into a wallet if you fold it. this one if you can only print one page of all these print this one. and the last page .
+it can fit into a wallet if you fold it. this one is the only one to print if you are limited to print one page of all of then. print the school or work one . the page to print the last page the other one is bigger in page. school or work 9 system on one page

 [7 School or Work](./7-9-for-school-or-work-one-page2.pdf)